 (vi) in the case of a substance — the first aid and medical procedures that should be followed if the condition of the substance causes injury to a member of the workforce engaged in a petroleum operation or geothermal energy operation.

-Penalty: $22 000.
+Penalty: a fine of $22 000.

 (2) For the purposes of subclause (1), if a person (the ostensible supplier) supplies to a person either a facility, or any plant or substance, that is for use by members of the workforce engaged in a petroleum operation or geothermal energy operation, and the ostensible supplier —